 The project is on version 5.x with about a hundred releases, that’s a lot of battle testing.
 I consider it in a great place and is unlikely to have breaking changes from this point onwards.
 The GitHub issues to number of downloads is really healthy too.
+Almost 10 million downloads now and a new issue maybe once a week.

 I have no intention of ever deprecating Danger Ruby.
+If you’re using it today, you’re fine to stay that way.

 Get started with Danger on Ruby.